-As we dive into the New Year, we can’t think of a better time than now to make sure your server is humming along to the best of its abilities.
+We can’t think of a better time than the start of a new year to make sure your server is humming along to the best of its abilities.

 Like most things in life, your servers need to be looked after every now and then for optimal performance.
 Here’s some easy maintenance steps we can suggest for clients to ensure everything is running smoothly.